Niema-Lab/Viral-Phylogenetics-Activity/README.md

 All of the output files are plain-text files (meaning you can technically open any of them in any text editor, such as Notepad or TextEdit), but they are not as meaningful on their own.
 Instead, we can visualize the results.

-## Output: Multiple Sequence Alignment
+## Output 1: Multiple Sequence Alignment
 The Multiple Sequence Alignment can be visualized using [AlignmentViewer](https://alignmentviewer.org/).

 1. Go to the AlignmentViewer website: https://alignmentviewer.org/